 When shopping for these foods, read the label and aim towards selections with the label “live and active cultures.”
 This means that extra cultures have been added on top of what is already naturally found in the product.

 Here’s a fact: The majority of Americans are NOT consuming enough probiotics through their diet due to highly processed foods, soil nutrient depletion and more.
 I happen to be one of them!
 I don’t know about you, but I’m not a fan of most foods that contain probiotics.
 And if you’re like most people, you’re probably on my side!

 So how do you still get all the benefits of probiotics without eating probiotic foods?

-FLORACIL50 offers a high potency of the probiotic bacteria Lactobacillus rhamnosus and reuteri.
-These two bacteria are notable for men, because they may help to decrease cortisol, improve sperm production and motility, and aid in the overall health of the testes resulting in higher testosterone output.
+Floracil50 offers a high amount of the probiotic bacteria Lactobacillus rhamnosus and reuteri.
+These two bacteria are notable for men because they may help to decrease cortisol, improve sperm production and motility, and aid in the overall health of the testes, resulting in higher testosterone output.